BiologicalRecordsCentre/rYoutheria/vignettes/using_youtheria.Rmd

 %\usepackage[utf8]{inputenc}
 -->

-Extracting data from the Youtheria database into R
+Extracting data from the YouTheria database into R
 ======

 # Introduction
-Youtheria is an online data set containing data on the life history, ecology, taxonomy and geography of mammals.
+YouTheria is an online data set containing data on the life history, ecology, taxonomy and geography of mammals.
 This package provides methods to retrieve data from this resource

 # Installation
 The package can be installed directly from CRAN like this: